Monday, October 18, 2010

 But he does often take a fairly harsh- one might even say smug- tone when speaking of many conservatives.
 It was this tone I was objecting to.
 I think it doesn't have a purpose other than fueling the sense of self-superiority of many of his reader.

-gave some arguments for snark, and ended up kind of agnostic.
+In an earlier post I gave some arguments for snark, and ended up kind of agnostic.
 But, as is often the case with my writing, my point is not to argue for positions that I'm really confident in, but rather to bring up points that strike me as reasonable but overlooked.
 In this case, I think Yglesias is probably overvaluing snark because it serves his interests to do so.
 This may sound like a serious accusation, but everyone has such blind spots.
 Part of the reason dialogue with those of differing opinions is so valuable is that it makes us more likely to find our own blind spots.

 Tuesday, April 27, 2010